Ecotherapy and Spirituality

-Spirituality is much on my mind recently, as I try to make sense out of the destruction just existing seems to cause.
-By my being here, I create death for other creatures, plants, and trees as I consume that which is necessary for my life, sit in a wooden chair, use a piece of paper, or drive my car to work.
-I wonder how to make sense out of this–how to give meaning to the disparate ways in which I impact the earth and consume resources.
+Spirituality is much on my mind these days, as I try to make sense out of the destruction caused by merely existing.
+By consuming that which is necessary for my life—sitting in a wooden chair, writing on a sheet of paper, or driving my car to work—I contribute to the death of other creatures, plants, and trees.
+I wonder how to make sense out of this, how to give meaning to the disparate ways in which I impact the earth and consume resources.
 How do I remain open and connected to the earth, even as my life necessitates destruction?
-The obvious ways of mitigation (planting trees, recycling, restorative work, consuming less) are helpful, but I also need some way to find meaning in the process of life and death.
+The obvious ways of mitigation, planting trees, recycling, restorative work, consuming less, are helpful, but I also need some way to find meaning in the process of life and death.

-Our culture has developed many ways to deny the subject of death–and many of us deny the death caused in our daily lives for houses we live in, products we use, and cars we drive.
-It is this hiding and avoiding and distracting ourselves from death that may lay at the root of many of our problems.
-We hide in our insulated cars and buildings, we hide in our media and entertainment, and we shut ourselves off from the reality of nature rising and falling all around us at every moment.
-I believe spirituality is one way we can face death and find meaning in it, and learn to respond to the earth more effectively, with more wisdom and grace than, let’s be truthful, we have thus far.
+Our culture has developed many ways to deny the subject of death, and many of us deny the death caused in our daily lives for houses we live in, products we use, and cars we drive.
+Avoiding and distracting ourselves from death may lay at the root of many of our problems.
+We hide in our insulated cars and buildings, in our media and entertainment, and shut ourselves off from the reality of nature rising and falling all around us at every moment.
+Spirituality is one way we can face and find meaning in death, and learn to respond to the earth more effectively, with more wisdom and grace than—let’s be truthful—we have thus far.
 By facing death, we appreciate life more, and find ourselves living more respectfully.

 In my own spiritual practice, death is a subject of ongoing reflection.
-At the root of this reflection is the knowledge that if nothing dies, nothing can then live.
-Death is the reason life is not static, that it is the dynamic, ever-changing and groundless place we are negotiating our way through.
+At the root of this reflection is the knowledge that if nothing dies, nothing can live.
+Death is the reason life is not static, that it is the dynamic, ever-changing, groundless place we negotiate our way through.
 One of the precepts I’ve studied and attempt to follow is not to kill, but rather to nurture all of life.
-And yet, my life requires the sacrifice of plants and other creatures so that I may continue.
+And yet, my life requires the sacrifice of plants and other creatures so I may continue.

-I’ve come to see how both death and life are much larger and more complicated issues than they at first appear to be.
-I swallow life, I swallow the fruit of a tree, and now those seeds will not germinate in the ground.
+I’ve come to see how both death and life are larger and more complicated issues than they initially appear to be.
+I swallow life: I swallow the fruit of a tree, and those seeds will not germinate in the ground.
 My life is then allowed to continue because of its nourishment.
-In this way, I nurture my life which is, in fact, connected to all of life.
-Perhaps I take another fruit of this tree and plant it.
+In this way, I nurture my life which is connected to all of life.
+Perhaps I pluck another fruit from this tree and plant it.
 I then nurture the tree’s life and continuance.
 I create life.
-I do not deny that I have caused death, but I realize it is also my own death that I am causing.
+I do not deny I have caused death, but I realize it is also my own death that I cause now.
 And I acknowledge that one day this body will also die, and perhaps nurture some other life, or allow some other form to continue.
 Life and death is, in this way, one continuous event, not something separate and distinct.
 Watching and being in the natural world in an uninsulated way brings this truth home to me and helps create meaning.

-If Nature therapy is about helping us feel more connected (and I believe it is), then it is at base a spiritual practice, whether we label it as such or not.
-Adding an existing spiritual practice to Ecotherapy can enhance and enliven it by connecting to practices that have long traditions and deep connecting roots to place and rhythms so necessary to life.
+If nature therapy is about helping us feel more connected, then it is at base a spiritual practice, whether or not we label it as such.
+Adding an existing spiritual practice to ecotherapy can enhance and enliven it by connecting to practices that have long traditions and deep connecting roots to place and rhythms so necessary to life.
 The repetitions found in nature are echoed in many spiritual practices, and can be experientially included in nature therapy practices, even if they are not labeled as such.

 Laurel, that was one of the most soothing pieces I’ve ever read.
 Thank you so much for sharing your wisdom.